hbctraining/Intro-to-ChIPseq/lessons/06_combine_chipQC_and_metrics.md

 ### Metrics: Read and mapping characteristics

-This table contains **the mapping quality and duplication rate,** however since we had already filtered our BAM files we find the numbers are not very meaningful for us.
+This table contains **the duplication rate,** however since we had already filtered our BAM files we find the numbers are not very meaningful for us.
 However, the **read depth** and **length** can be useful to note, especially if there appear to be large differences across samples.

 <img src="../img/QCsummary_reads.png">